 What is cranberry relish made of?

-Cranberry relish is typically made from fresh cranberries, sugar, and citrus juice or zest, often customized with nuts, spices, and other fruits.
+Cranberry relish is mostly made from fresh cranberries, sugar and citrus juice or zest, but you can add nuts, spices or other fruits.

 Is cranberry relish better than cranberry sauce?